Germany's Scholz raises pressure on Merkel to think big on climate protection

 But the populist Alternative for Germany (AfD) came second in both Saxony and Brandenburg as it harnessed voter anger over refugees, the planned closure of coal mines in the formerly communist east and the government’s policy in general.

-The climate protection package is likely to include a pricing mechanism for carbon emissions and payouts for low-income families to cushion the effects of the new measures.
+The package is likely to include a pricing mechanism for carbon emissions and payouts for low-income families to cushion the effects of the new measures.